 The Open Shortest Path First is an interior gateway protocol.
 The Interior Gateway Protocol (IGP) working group formed to design an IGP based on Shortest Path First (SPF) algorithm to use it in the Internet Protocol networks.
 It uses link state routing.
 The OSPF was created because of the limitations of the RIP; RIP protocol had limited capability of serving large heterogeneous internetworks.
 OSPF is a link state routing which can operate within a hierarchy.
 The top level and largest entity in the hierarchy is the autonomous system.
 OSPF call to the routers within the hierarchical area for sending the link state advertisements.

-OSPF allows various authentication schemes and all the exchanges made between the routers must be authenticated.
+OSPF allows various authentication schemes and every exchange within the routers need to be authenticated.
 The purpose of authentication is to permit the only authorized routers to advertise the routing information.
 The separate routes are calculated to a single destination based on HOP count and high throughput for each type of service.
 When a number of equal-cost routes exist to the destination, it performs load balancing where the traffic is distributed equally.

 In OSPF the set of networks are grouped in a self-contained Area.
-An area hides its topology from the rest of the autonomous system and from other areas too.
+An area hides its topology from the remaining autonomous system and from other areas also.
 This information hiding reduces the routing traffic.
-To distinguish the acquired information within the network (internal sources) from the information acquired from an outside router (external sources), it uses different message formats.
+To distinguish the acquired information within the network (internal sources) from the information obtained from an outside router (external sources), the distinct message formats are used in OSPF.

-The Area partitioning constructs two different types of routing depending on whether the source and destination present in the same area or different area.
+The Area partitioning builds two distinct kinds of routing according to the source and the destination location in the network, and whether they present in the same area or different area.
 When the source and destination present in the same area it is known as intra-area routing and if the source and destination present in the different area it is referred to as inter-area routing.

 Definition of BGP